-If we receive less than 2,000 responses in the 7 days following the launch of the baseline survey, then we will increase the Amazon.com gift card amount from \$30 to \$50 to encourage a larger response rate.
+If we receive less than 2,000 responses in the 7 days following the launch of the baseline survey, then we will increase the Amazon.com gift card amount from b.
+Low Baseline Screening Rates

+\$30 to \$50 to encourage a larger response rate.
 If that happens, we will also award an extra \$20 to participants who already responded in the first 7 days.